LearnersGuild/guide/Learning_Guide/Cognitive_Apprenticeship.md

 ### Preparation

 Both experienced practitioners and learners must prepare to do work together.
-At Learners Guild, the preparation phase of Cognitive Apprenticeship occurs during Goal Creation, Goal Selection, Project Formation, and the Project Kickoff.
 The goal of the preparation phase is for both practitioner and learner to make themselves ready for the work that will be performed on the chosen project.

 _Questions to answer during the preparation phase_